 The best way to avoid a CA FTB tax lien is to pay it in full or do the minimum monthly payment plan the FTB wants.
 Sometimes risking a lien is worth it to settle the debt for much less than you owe.
 We had a $265,000 FTB debt settle for $225.
 The liens were then released.
 It probably was worth $264,775 to have a released lien on the record rather than no lien for that client (and realistically that client could not pay it anyway).

-If you need help and want to get the best result, give us a call at (888) 515-4829 or go to our Contact page.
+If you need help and want to get the best result, go to our Contact page or call us at (888) 515-4829.
 One of our expert attorneys will give you a free consultation.
 Even if we can’t help, we’ll point you in the right direction.